 Talent is an almost indefinable quality.
 You can spot it in a prodigious young athlete but it’s difficult to define precisely what it is.
 It can manifest itself as an aura, a reality-defying sense of self-containment, a blur of speed, or a quickened ability to make important calculations.
 But often it’s tricky to say with certainty what separates a talented boxer from a merely effective contemporary.

-Probably influenced by the recent Vasyl Lomachenko vs Guillermo Rigondeaux showdown, which matched two of boxing’s most gifted practitioners, I’ve been meditating on the most talented pugilists to grace the ring in my lifetime.
-Not the greatest, or the most complete, or the highest-achieving; simply the most talented.
+I’ve been meditating on the most talented pugilists to grace the ring in my lifetime; not the greatest, or the most complete, or the highest-achieving, but the most talented.
 Talent, of course, doesn’t always translate into world titles, fame or fortune.
 There is a famous expression: “Hard work beats talent if talent doesn’t work hard.”
 It’s become an overused sound bite, but there’s truth in it, as boxing has illustrated time and again.

 That said, there’s no-one here whose talent went unfulfilled, but my list is restricted to boxers active between 1988 and 2018.
 However, I have omitted those greats who – though they may have competed in that time span – were evidently past their best.
 Roberto Duran, for instance, battled Iran Barkley to claim the last of his world titles in 1989, but you won’t find his name here.
 So, for my money, these are the 12 most talented boxers between 1988 and 2018.
 Who’s in your dozen?